This post may contain affiliate links. Please read my disclosure and privacy policy.

 While you might think using a high-speed blender would be faster than using a food processor, it still took my blender 6 to 7 minutes to achieve a creamy result.
 This is only 1 minute faster than the food processor method, and it’s not nearly as hands-off.

-So, if you have a food processor, that is my preferred machine for this recipe.
+If you have a food processor, it is my preferred machine for this recipe.

 Detoxinista Tip

-If for some reason your blender is having a hard time breaking down the roasted almonds, you can add a tablespoon of neutral-flavored oil to the blender to help the process along.
+If, for some reason, your blender is having trouble breaking down the roasted almonds, you can add a tablespoon of neutral-flavored oil to the blender to help the process along.
 You may need to use up to 4 tablespoons total when blending a difficult batch.

 Ingredients